 Downloading the full source code

-This tutorial uses a step-by-step approach to build the Quotes app using the Cascades 10.0 API level.
-We have since updated the sample app to include some new features, such as design units, for API level 10.3.0.
-If you want to take a look at the complete source code for updated sample app, you can download the entire project and import it into the Momentics IDE.
+This tutorial uses a step-by-step approach to build the Quotes app using API level 10.0.
+We have updated the sample app to include some new features, such as design units, for API level 10.3.0.
+If you want to look at the complete source code for the updated sample app, you can download the entire project and import it into the Momentics IDE.

 Set up your project